Nilpotent orbits of orthogonal groups over $p$-adic fields, and the DeBacker parametrization: Representatives for nilpotent orbits

-As this example illustrates, the difficulty is that although $q \simeq q_{i_1}\oplus \cdots \oplus q_{i_s}$, it is not in general true that one can partition the basis $B$ to reflect this orthogonal decomposition.
+As this example illustrates, the difficulty is that although $q \simeq q_{i_1}\oplus \cdots \oplus q_{i_s}$, it is not in general true that one can partition the basis $B$ to reflect this orthogonal decomposition, and thus choices of embeddings of $(q_i,V_i)$ into $(q,V)$ must be made.
+An optimal choice, as will be discussed in Section~\ref{S:minimal}, is one for which the span of the roots on whose spaces $X$ and $Y$ are supported has the smallest dimension.
 We proceed as follows.